Zahra-Claire-Bahrani-Peacock/zahra-claire-bahrani-peacock.github.io/about.md

 I now offer interpreting, translation, proofreading and website localisation services to SMEs as well as agencies and private individuals.
 Send me a message or give me a call and tell me about your project and what you need.
 <br/>
 <br/>
-<b>Fields of particular interest:</b> economics, business, agriculture, food, travel & tourism, equine industry, pet care, art & theatre, law (general)
+<b>Fields of particular interest:</b> economics, marketing, e-commerce, travel & tourism, food, art, equine industry, law (general)
 <br/>
 <b>Member of the German translators and interpreters association</b> <a href="https://bdue.de/en/bdue/" target="_blank">BDÜ</a> (in turn a member of the <a href="https://www.fit-ift.org/" target="_blank">FIT</a>)
 <br/>